-Firefox removes Site Specific Browser (SSB) feature
+Firefox to lose Site Specific Browser (SSB) feature

 Mozilla to remove SSB from Firefox